INTEGRATED SHOCK ABSORBER

 On paper, it is still a mechanism.
 In real life, it is mainly noticed at support, then step after step.

-Less direct impact in the hands and wrists
+Less direct impact on the hands and wrists

 A movement that often feels smoother over time

-Less accumulated fatigue in the points of support throughout the day
+Less accumulated fatigue on the points of support throughout the day

-A support that accompanies the movement rather than pushing back harshly
+A support that benefits the movement rather than pushing back harshly

 What this does not mean